bathyscapher/Metabarcoding-Pipeline-Building/0_BashIntroduction/README.md

 git clone https://github.com/bathyscapher/Metabarcoding-Pipeline-Building
 ```

-To update a git repository:
+To update a git repository (might fail if you have local changes on your computer):
 ```
 git pull
 ```